MicrosoftDocs/semantic-kernel-docs/semantic-kernel/ai-orchestration/plugins/semantic-functions/serializing-semantic-functions.md

 To see a more complete example of a plugins directory, check out the [Semantic Kernel sample plugins](https://github.com/microsoft/semantic-kernel/tree/main/samples/skills) folder in the GitHub repository.

 ## Creating the files for your semantic function
-Once inside of a semantic functions folder, you'll need to create two files: _skprompt.txt_ and _config.json_.
-The _skprompt.txt_ file contains the prompt that will be sent to the AI service and the _config.json_ file contains the configuration along with semantic descriptions used by planner.
+Once inside of a semantic functions folder, you'll need to create two new files: _skprompt.txt_ and _config.json_.
+The _skprompt.txt_ file contains the prompt that will be sent to the AI service and the _config.json_ file contains the configuration along with semantic descriptions that can be used by planners.

 Go ahead and create these two files in the _GetIntent_ folder.
-In the following sections, we'll walk through how to configure them.

 ```directory
 Plugins